tyler-frazier/dsbook/src/describe.md

 ![](images/ntlhistdens.png)

-## Team Challenge Question
+### Challenge Question

 Follow the steps from above used to produce the plots describing Liberia, but instead each team member should use their own selected LMIC country.
-Produce **two combined histogram** **with** **density plots** that describe the coorelationship between population at the adm2 level as a dependent variable and two of the other land use land cover variables you added.
+Produce **two combined histogram** **with** **density plots** that describe the correlationship between population at the adm2 level as a dependent variable and two of the other land use land cover variables you added.
 You are also welcome to use density as a variable.